-Water flows where it is bade, willingly;
+Water flows where bid, willingly;

-fire warms all indiscriminately;
+fire warms all, indiscriminately;

 but this is not me, consistently.

-And there it is again in force.
+There it is again in force,

 who are the worthiest of reflections.

-Yet gifts beg choices, as we well know—
+Yet gifts beg choices, as well we know—

 how does the old trope go?